Parable of the Prodigal Son: Narrative

 The parable begins with a wealthy man who has two sons, the younger of whom asks for his share of the man's estate.
 The implication is that the son did not want to wait for his father's death to receive his inheritance but instead wanted it immediately.
 The father agrees and divides his estate between the two sons.

 Upon receiving his portion of the inheritance, the younger son travels to a distant country, where he squanders his wealth through reckless living.
-He runs out of money just before a severe famine strikes the land, leaving him desperately poor and forced to take a filthy and low-paying job as a swineherd.
+He runs out of money just before a severe famine strikes the land, leaving him desperately poor and forced to take a low-paying job as a swineherd.
 He reaches the point of envying the food of the pigs he is feeding.
 At this time, he finally comes to his senses:

 And when he came to himself, he said, How many hired servants of my father's have bread enough and to spare, and I perish with hunger!
 I will arise and go to my father and will say unto him, Father, I have sinned against heaven, and before thee, and am no more worthy to be called thy son: make me as one of thy hired servants.

 And he arose and came to his father.
 But when he was yet a great way off, his father saw him, and had compassion, and ran, and fell on his neck, and kissed him.